 Qualified intermediary (QI).
-A QI is an intermediary (or in the case of a QDD, a principal) that is a party to a QI Agreement with the IRS described in Regulations section 1.1441-1(e)(5)(iii).
-For information on the QI Agreement, see IRS.gov/ Businesses/Corporations/Qualified-Intermediary-System.
+A QI is a foreign intermediary (or a QDD) that is a party to a QI Agreement with the IRS described in Regulations section 1.1441-1(e)(5)(iii) or (e)(6).
+For information on the QI Agreement, see IRS.gov/Businesses/Corporations/Qualified-Intermediary-System.

 Withholding foreign partnership (WP) or withholding foreign trust (WT).
-A WP or WT is a foreign partnership or trust that has entered into a withholding agreement with the IRS described in Regulations section 1.1441-5(c)(2) and (e) (5) in which it agrees to assume primary withholding responsibility under chapters 3 and 4 for all payments that are made to it for its partners, beneficiaries, or owners.
+A WP or WT is a foreign partnership or trust that has entered into a withholding agreement with the IRS described in Regulations section 1.1441-5(c)(2) and (e) (5) in which it agrees to assume primary withholding responsibility under chapters 3 and 4 for all payments that are made to it for its direct partners, beneficiaries, or owners.